Solidarity Economy Advocate

-Violence Intervention Program, Inc. a domestic violence agency seeks an Economic Empowerment Specialist will build VIP’s capacity to provide participants with educational services in order to help them break the cycle of violence.
+Violence Intervention Program, Inc. a domestic violence agency seeks a Solidarity Economy Advocate to build VIP’s capacity to provide participants with educational services in order to help them break the cycle of violence.
 The goal of the agency is for each participant with a primary focus on the BNR participants, to achieve economic self-sufficiency leading them to full, violence free lives.
 Supportive services include educational/vocational workshops, job preparation, attainment and retention, financial planning, health promotion, and leadership development.
-The Economic Empowerment Specialist will work collaboratively with VIP’s coordinators, managers and administrative staff to integrate the vision of economic empowerment amongst programs.
+The Solidarity Economy Advocate will work collaboratively with VIP’s coordinators, managers and administrative staff to integrate the vision of economic empowerment across programs.

 - Assess educational/vocational needs; including needs and interest for financial literacy education of all program participants.